mr-gabrielrios/goes_heat_flux/README.md

 The geographical domain of this package is the continental United States, unfortunately.
 Damn those Yankees, right?
 The temporal domain of this package is dependent on the availability of [GOES-16 ABI Level 2+ Land Surface Temperature](https://console.cloud.google.com/storage/browser/gcp-public-data-goes-16/ABI-L2-LSTC).
 Dates prior to 2018 are unlikely to have data.
 Also note that the land cover data used from the [2016 National Land Cover Database](https://www.mrlc.gov/data/nlcd-2016-land-cover-conus) is most accurate to model runs in the 2010s, especially in urban areas (due to urbanization and corresponding land cover changes).

+**Update:** the paper cataloguing the model and its validation has been peer-reviewed and published in [Remote Sensing of Environment](https://doi.org/10.1016/j.rse.2021.112880).

 ## How do I use this?
 This is more of a note for my future self than anyone else, because I can't imagine why someone else would use this.